paulopezgil/OpenGL/README.md

 # OpenGL project Pau i Genís

+Several programs are developed in C++ to try out OpenGL features.

 # Dependencies

 GLFW - provides a simple API for creating windows, contexts and surfaces, receiving input and events.